JosephCabey/jc-cyber-finance/security-playground/home-wifi-audit/hardening.md

 ### 5. Turn Off Remote Management
 - Disable remote access unless absolutely necessary.
-- Only allow local configuration access via Ethernet or secure Wi-Fi.
+- Only allow configuration changes from devices connected locally via Ethernet or secured Wi-Fi.

 ### 6. Disable Unused Services
+Turn off services that are not required, such as:
-- UPnP (Universal Plug and Play)
+- **UPnP (Universal Plug and Play)**
-- Telnet
+- **Telnet**
-- FTP
+- **FTP**

-These services can open unwanted ports or expose control to outside devices.
+These can expose your router to unnecessary risk and open unexpected ports.

-### 7. Set a Guest Network (Optional)
+### 7. Set Up a Guest Network (Optional)
+- Use a separate guest network for IoT devices and visitors.
-- Isolate IoT devices or guests from your main network.
+- This isolates untrusted devices from your primary home network and sensitive systems.
-- Limit their access to sensitive devices or file shares.

 ### 8. Change the Default Network Name (SSID)
-- Avoid using names that reveal your router model or personal info.
+- Avoid using a network name that reveals your router brand or personal information.
-- Example: Avoid `NETGEAR123` or `JohnsWiFiHome`.
+- For example, avoid `NETGEAR123`, `JohnsWiFiHome`, or `MercedesGuestWiFi`.
+- **Why?** Identifiable SSIDs can make it easier for attackers to:
+  - Determine your router model (and known vulnerabilities)
+  - Guess your password pattern
+  - Target your home based on perceived wealth

 ---

 ## 📱 IoT Device Hardening

 ### 1. Update Device Firmware
-- Keep smart plugs, cameras, thermostats, etc. up to date.
+- Regularly update firmware on smart plugs, cameras, thermostats, etc.
-- Use manufacturer apps or portals to check for updates.
+- Use the manufacturer’s app or web portal to check for updates.

 ### 2. Change Default Passwords
-- Most IoT devices ship with weak, predictable logins.
+- IoT devices often ship with generic credentials like `admin/admin`.
-- Use a password manager to assign unique credentials per device.
+- Change these immediately and use a password manager to store secure, unique passwords.

 ### 3. Isolate IoT Devices
-- Use a **separate VLAN** or **guest network** if your router supports it.
+- Place IoT devices on a **guest network** or **separate VLAN** if supported.
-- Prevent them from accessing computers, NAS drives, or private files.
+- Prevent them from accessing computers, servers, or other private devices on your network.

 ### 4. Disable Unused Features
-- Turn off unused cloud integration, voice assistants, or remote access.
+- Turn off unnecessary cloud services, voice assistants, and remote access options.
-- Reduce the number of internet-facing features whenever possible.
+- Fewer features = fewer ways for attackers to get in.

 ### 5. Monitor Device Behavior
-- Periodically check what IPs your devices are connecting to.
+- Periodically check which IP addresses your devices are connecting to.
-- Use router logs or tools like `nmap` and `Wireshark` to analyze traffic.
+- Use tools like `nmap`, your router’s admin panel, or `Wireshark` to review traffic.

 ---

 ## 🧠 General Best Practices

-- Enable a **firewall** on your router (usually on by default).
+- ✅ Enable your router’s built-in firewall (should be on by default).
-- Turn off router **SSID broadcasting** if you want to limit visibility (optional).
+- 🚫 Turn off SSID broadcasting if you want to limit visibility (optional).
-- Periodically audit your network with tools from this project.
+- 🕵️‍♂️ Periodically scan your network using tools from the [Home Wi-Fi Audit](./README.md).
-- Consider setting up **device alerts** if new hardware connects to your network.
+- 📳 Enable alerts for when new devices connect to your network, if supported by your router.

 ---

-> ⚠️ **Note:** IoT devices are often built with minimal security — treat them as untrusted and segment your network when possible.
+> ⚠️ **Note:** IoT devices often prioritize convenience over security.
+Always treat them as potentially untrusted and keep them separated from critical systems.

 ---